vitali-fedulov/hyper/README.md

 1) Normalize each component of your input vectors to the same min/max value range.
 Use these min/max values in the parameters settings.
 2) Provided a float vector []float64, use `CentralCube` and `CubeSet` functions to generate hypercube coordinates []int and [][]int.
 3) Generate a `DecimalHash`/`FNV1aHash` and `HashSet` for corresponding central hash and hash set from the hypercube coordinates above.
 The difference between one hash and a hash set is that one corresponds to a hash-table record and the other to a query or vice versa, depending on performance/memory preference.
 There are 2 alternative hash functions: DecimalHash and FNV1aHash.
 DecimalHash does not have collisions, but is not suitable for cases with large number of buckets or dimensions.
 FNV1aHash is applicable for all cases.
 Hash collisions can be progressively eliminated by using custom hash functions or verifying similarity with the Euclidean metric.

+## Parameters

+`numBuckets` defines granularity of hyper-space quantization and precision.

+`epsilon` can be usually set to 0.25.
+But if numBuckets is very low, reducing it probably makes sense.

+## Resources

 [Example](https://github.com/vitali-fedulov/imagehash2/blob/main/hashes.go) for similar image search and clustering.